 Ku-ring-gai Wildflower Garden

-Picnic areas, the playground and the exercise equipment have reopened Friday 15 May.
-Please note gatherings are limited to groups of ten people.
+Picnic areas, the playground and the exercise equipment reopened Friday 15 May.
+Please note gatherings are limited to groups of twenty people.

 All visitors should follow these guidelines:

 - Wash your hands before and after using playground or exercise equipment.

 - If you are unwell stay at home and get tested.

 - If you arrive at the Wildflower Garden and it is too crowded to practice social distancing, please leave the area.
 Council Rangers and NSW Police will enforce restrictions.

 One of Sydney's best kept secrets, the Ku-ring-gai Wildflower Garden was established in 1968 with the aim of 'the growing of plants from all parts of Australia for preservation and public display, and by these means the attraction of tourists and visitors to the Ku-ring-gai Municipality'.

 The 123 hectares of gardens lies in an area of Sydney sandstone bushland adjacent to Ku-ring-gai Chase National Park and is home to two endangered ecological communities; Duffys Forest and Coastal Upland Swamp as well as 18 threatened species of flora and fauna.